mattyburns/Study-Buddy/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+# Study-Buddy (Work in progress)

+Study-Buddy is a flash-card app for building custom study decks.
+I built this project to practice my React/Rails skills, and to help me study all the new technology I want to learn.

+Built with:
+* Rails 5.1.2 - Backend framework
+* React 16.0.0 - Frontend
+* React-Router 3.0.5 - React rendering
-* Database initialization
+* Postgresql - SQL Database

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rspec, Capybara - Backend testing
+* Enzyme, Karma, Jasmine - Frontend testing

+More coming soon...